GunelMC/GunelMC/README.md

 - Won MBA [Capstone Project Competition](https://mba.iese.edu/program/curriculum-content/capstone/) "Social Media (Enterprise Sales) Strategy for Hewlett Packard Enterprise", as part of a 5-member multinational team.
 - Delivered multiple presentations in front of internal and external stakeholders as a consultant at Gallup while working closely with cross-functional project teams based in the UK, USA, Germany and Bahrain.
 - Co-founded and led Youth Development Public Union, a fundraising NGO for underprivileged children.
-- Successfully delivered multiple projects as a member of several agile software development teams while at Makers Academy.
+- Successfully delivered multiple projects as a member of several agile software development teams while at Makers.

 #### Fast and adaptable learner